 Sam enjoys skateboarding in the summer and snowboarding in the winter.
 He has a keen interest in music; he can play acoustic and electric guitar and taught himself how to play the saxophone.
 In his spare time you will find Sam at a music festival or downhill mountain biking.

 Judy joined the Centre to work full-time in 1985, joining her aunt Nickie Murray and her father John Ramsell with whom she learned every aspect of the work, from preparing remedies to dealing with invoices and distribution; from consultations to book-keeping, She later took over the running of the Bach Centre and has since become a key figure at Mount Vernon, pioneering the first practitioner courses in the 1990s.
 More recently she curated and established Mount Vernon’s newly opened museum rooms.

 Judy has written several books on the remedies including Bach Flower Remedies Step by Step, Bach Flower Remedies for Women and Growing up with Bach Flower Remedies.

 Prior to joining the Centre, Judy had a career in nursing, midwifery and heath visiting and has several qualifications under her belt including a BA Honours in Complementary Therapies and a First Class Honours degree in Fine Art.

 Judy enjoys keeping fit by running, cycling and swimming, and racewalks internationally as part of the British Masters team.
-She has completed many triathlons including the half Ironman and has run four marathons.
+She has completed many triathlons including the Ironman 70.3 and has run four marathons.
 She is also a keen artist and takes her sketchbook wherever she goes around the world.

 Stefan started full time work at Mount Vernon in 1996 – although before that he helped occasionally with translation work, editing and various one-off projects.
 He has written several books on the remedies, including The Bach Remedies Workbook, Principles of the Bach Flower Remedies and Bloom.